BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

 ## Spring 2026 Bioinformatics Capstone Project: Bacterial Genome Assembly Evaluation <br>

 # Project Overview <br>
 This project evaluates the bacterial genome assemblies of Salmonella Serovars to determine their quality using standard assembly meterics and BUSCO completeness scores (%).
 The main goal is to identify high quality assemblies and generate a dataset for comparative genomics.
+Also, annotate the genes with Bakta and use Panaroo for pangenome investigation.

 <br>